carbon-language/carbon-lang/docs/design/generics/details.md

 #### Type structure of an impl declaration

-Given an impl declaration, find the type structure by deleting implicit parameters and replacing type parameters by a `?`.
+Given an impl declaration, find the type structure by deleting deduced parameters and replacing type parameters by a `?`.
 The type structure of this
 declaration: